 Select Remote Control Robot Type

-There are two joystick robot skills based on the USB joystick accessory being used (XInput and Direct Input).
+Two joystick robot skills are based on the USB joystick accessory (XInput and Direct Input).
 Newer joysticks are XInput, such as Xbox controllers and such.
 Some generic brands and Logitech controllers will have a switch allowing the joystick to configure between the two driver types.
-Ideally, a xInput joystick is preferred as it has more customization over the analog joysticks and buttons.
+Ideally, a xInput joystick is preferred as it has more customization than analog joysticks and buttons.

 The keyboard can control the robot with arrow keys and customizable keys.
 You can add custom code to execute when any key on the keyboard is pressed.